BenAlaa/mongo-cert-dev-exam-prep/5- Data Modeling - M320.md

 	2. Referencing
 		- Array of references in each many side
 		- References readily available upon first query on the main collection

+### One-to-One Relationship
+- Like user and his email, name, phone
+1. Embedded in the same document
+	- fields in the doc at the same level
+	- grouped in sub document

+2. Referencing
+	- For example store and store_details
+	- use identifier in either documents
+	- add complexity
+	- Possible performance improvements with:
+		- smaller disk access
+		- smaller amount of RAM needed